 Technically speaking local artist Shane Martin got the crowd warmed up on the Pre-Party side stage.
 Shane usually has his bandmates with him, not today though.
 Shane was himself the full act, or as he calls it one-man-band style.
 Singing a mix of Country Music favorites along with some of his original music.
 Shane introduced his new single “Candles On The Cake,” which dropped earlier in the day.

 Ashley McBryde had the honor of kicking the night off on the main stage.
-Unfortunately for the crowd that was slowly drifting into the Amphitheater, missed one hell of a show from this badass.
+Unfortunately, the crowd that was slowly drifting in missed one hell of a show from this badass.

 This was probably my 5th or 6th time seeing Ashley and her band play.
 Her show has markedly improved since I first saw her several years ago as one of the opening acts at a small northern festival.

 A few things that haven’t changed are that gorgeous voice of hers, and the sense of humor she carries through her performance.
-Whether it be her tongue in cheek talks about how a couple of her songs were written in the hotel room or her hamming it up on stage.
-This lady definitely is not camera shy.
+Whether it be her tongue-in-cheek chats about how a couple of her songs were written in the hotel room or her hamming it up on stage – this lady definitely is not camera shy.

 Finally, it was time for Dierks Bentley to hit the stage.
 This was actually my 1st time covering him and all I can say is this guy is one huge ball of energy.
-Bouncing around the stage, jumping up and down, and fist-pumping and pounding through the entire show.
-It was almost like watching a Country version of Bret Michaels.
+We saw him bouncing around the stage, jumping up and down, and fist-pumping and pounding through the entire show.
+It was almost like watching a country version of Bret Michaels.

 Dierks came out blazing, starting the night out with his biggest hit, the #1 hit from his debut album “What Was I Thinking“, followed by a more current hit “Burning Man.”

 Dierks says to the crowd “let me introduce a member of the band since I won’t be talking too much”.